Frida Kahlo – 1907 – 1954

 Frida loved children and she wanted them to feel welcome.
 They painted their house a strong cobalt blue with red accents to attract all the kids in the neighborhood.
 They called it Casa Azul – the Blue House She left the courtyard door open and kids were always welcome to run in and visit her.
 They were even welcome to pop into her bedroom and watch her paint.
 They also filled the gardens with animals, such as parrots, monkeys and dogs.
 Frida’s house and the immediate environment were also important to her because of her restricted movement.

 Living with pain

 Frida had various operations to try and improve her health.
 She often had to wear back braces to try and keep her spine straight.
-She would decorate her plaster Paris sometimes with flowers.
-In this brace, you can see the communist star and cycle on her heart and a baby she lost on her womb.
+She would decorate her plaster of Paris, sometimes with flowers.
+In this brace, you can see the communist star and sickle on her heart and a baby she lost on her womb.
 Frida embraced her back braces wearing them as a corset and second skin.
 Making them a part of her wardrobe.